kstenerud/concise-encoding/cbe-specification.md

 ### Time

-Time is represented using the [Smalltime](https://github.com/kstenerud/smalltime) format.
+Time is represented using the [Smalltime](https://github.com/kstenerud/smalltime) format, stored in little endian byte order.

 #### Encoding